henriqueshiraishi/love2d-starter-kit/vendors/love2d-loader/README.md

 Loader:remove("trailer")
 ```

-Loader purging also does this, but takes it a step further buy garbage collecting the loader state.
+Loader purging also does this, but takes it a step further buy garbage collecting the loader state and execute the ``:destroy`` method if exists.

 ```lua
 Loader:purge("trailer")